Frequently Asked Questions

 Why does it cost more to register for non-members?

-Do Panelists and Moderators have to register?
+Did Panelists and Moderators have to register?

 Yes.
-All panelists and moderators are required to register for ILW 2023 and pay the appropriate fee.
+All panelists and moderators were required to register for ILW 2023 and pay the appropriate fee.
 International law Weekend provides speakers with a platform at a global and diverse conference.
-As in prior years, we anticipate nearly 1,500 participants, including practitioners, academics, diplomats, business leaders, federal and state government officials, NGO leaders, journalists, students, and interested citizens.
+As in prior years, we anticipated nearly 1,500 participants, including practitioners, academics, diplomats, business leaders, federal and state government officials, NGO leaders, journalists, students, and interested citizens.
 Registration fees support the American Branch and allow us to continue to host world-class conferences year after year and offer our programs at a very modest cost and free for students.
-Non-member speakers are encouraged to take advantage of the bundled registration and membership option to join one of the most active professional organizations in our field at a reduced rate.
+Non-member speakers were encouraged to take advantage of the bundled registration and membership option to join one of the most active professional organizations in our field at a reduced rate.

 Can I apply for a fee waiver for financial hardship?

 Yes.
-If you would like to attend ILW or are a speaker but cannot manage the registration fee, please email [email protected] to request a fee waiver.
+If you would like to attend ILW or are a Panelist but cannot manage the registration fee, please email [email protected] to request a fee waiver.
 Waivers will be issued on a case-by-case basis.

 Organizing Committee Members ILW 2023